By Desirée Keegan

 That’s what it’s like when entering Tuscany Gourmet Market.
 Customers step through the sliding doors of the 10-year-old establishment’s new location on 25A in Miller Place and are immediately greeted by staff members.
 Restaurant-quality foods, imported cheeses and fine meats are available everywhere the eye can see at the family owned fare.
-Owners Tommy O’Grady and Rich Fink are even known to whip up specialty items if a customer can’t find exactly what they were looking for, and if they can’t do that, they’ll find a way to get it.
+Owner Tommy O’Grady is even known to whip up specialty items if a customer can’t find exactly what they were looking for, and if they can’t do that, they’ll find a way to get it.

 But that’s not even half of what Miller Place residents say makes the market so special.
 To many, it’s that the warm, welcoming atmosphere is coupled with sincere care for the community.

 Sound Beach resident Patti Kozlowski first visited Tuscany Market five years ago as a customer.
 She said right away, she knew it was a place she wanted to shop.

 “It felt like family, like they were family,” she said of her first experience, which was at the business’ previous location closer to Mount Sinai.
 “It didn’t feel like a corporate place.
 It felt like a mom-and-pop shop where they knew everybody in the neighborhood and everyone in the neighborhood knew them.”

 O’Grady gets to know each customer, his or her family and usual orders in what many consider a very tight-knit Miller Place community.